 - Buy somewhat regularly

-- Want favors occasionally thrown in-free advisement or expertise
+- Request favors occasionally thrown in such as free advisement or free advice

 - Moderate willingness to provide testimonials